blawson327/TuyaSmartthings/README.md

 # TuyaSmartthings

-Currently non functional SmartThings device handler and node.js script for TuyAPI supported devices
+Currently PARTIALLY functional SmartThings device handler and node.js script for TuyAPI supported devices

+Requires:
+codetheweb/tuyapi
+   npm install codetheweb/tuyapi

+DevID and localkey's
+   see one of the links below in order to find your specific keys.
+I used Android ADB to find the localkey(no root required)

+Node script hacked together, using DaveGut's TPLink script as a starting point.

 Credits:
 Tuya/Smart Life